Home

 Marie Bankhead Owen, Director of the “Alabama Department of Archives and History” was the one who came up with the idea of using Sir William Jones' poems as inspiration for the Alabama state motto when she was searching for an appropriate design for the Alabama coat-of-arms.

-Contrary to many Latin mottos this Alabama state motto did not start out as Latin but initially came about in the English language ("We Dare Defend our Rights"), then was later translated into the Latin motto: "Audemus jura nostra defendere" by W. B. Saffold, a Professor at the University of Alabama.
+Contrary to many Latin mottos this motto did not start out as Latin but initially came about in the English language ("We Dare Defend our Rights"), then was later translated into the Latin motto: "Audemus jura nostra defendere" by W. B. Saffold, a Professor at the University of Alabama.

 Alabama State Nicknames